Search Easy Food Dehydrating

 How to Dehydrate Meat (Leftovers)!

-We'll show you how dehydrating meat is done safely, step-by-step along with some tips on how to store your dried meat and how to use it in recipes.
+I discuss how to dehydrate leftover meat safely, step-by-step - along with tips on how to store your dried meat and use it in recipes.
 Let's get started!

 We've also got an easy Beef Jerky recipe a little further down the page.